divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

 - `environmentArray.development`: Contains the configuration for the 'development' environment.
 - `environmentArray.development.webServerPort`: Specifies the port to use when starting the Divblox web server.
 This web server wraps expressjs for its routing functionality.
+- `environmentArray.development.webServerCorsAllowedList`: Specifies the list of allowed origins for cors.
+If "*" is provided it means that any origin is allowed.
+If the array is empty it will only allow same origin.
 - `environmentArray.development.useHttps`: If set to `true`, the property `serverHttps` must be populated since divblox will attempt to start a https server rather than a http server for expressjs
 - `environmentArray.development.serverHttps`: The paths to the keyfile and certificate when running in https mode.